vitalets/promise-controller/README.md

 <a name="PromiseController+call"></a>

 #### pc.call(fn) ⇒ <code>Promise</code>
-This method executes `fn` and returns promise.
-While promise is pending all subsequent calls of `.call(fn)` will return the same promise.
-To fulfill that promise you should use `.resolve() / .reject()` methods.
+Calls `fn` and returns promise.
+But if the promise returned from previous `call` is still pending, the same promise will be returned instead of calling `fn` again.
+To fulfill that promise you should use [resolve](#PromiseController+resolve) / [reject](#PromiseController+reject) methods.
 If `fn` itself returns promise, then external promise is attached to it and fulfills together.

 **Kind**: instance method of [<code>PromiseController</code>](#PromiseController)